 According to Ingold, the breakdown of our transportation opened up an opportunity- that potent admixture of a possibility and necessity- for wayfaring.
 In sharp contrast to transport, wayfaring involves the process of making our way by fashioning, following and negotiating paths that allow us to keep going.
 The process is anything but linear, and in many ways is allergic to linearity.
 It is an intentional, inquisitive and informed way of wandering our way forward.
 On a very literal level, wayfaring is how we made it to Bachajon.
 On the human level, wayfaring is how we make our way in the world, how we make and remake ourselves over and over again, and how we make our lives meaningful.
 Wayfaring makes for good stories, too.

 There is more to my remembering than meets the eye.
-The taxi driver’s way of making of being in the world and makings way has become a metaphor for us in terms of how we approach the work of OneHome Collective.
+The taxi driver’s way of being in the world and making his way has become a metaphor for us in terms of how we approach the work of OneHome Collective.
 We invoke his cheerful reminders of the unforgettable adventure we are all on, and to remember that we can never know what will come of those moments that sometimes feel like quixotic wild goose chases.

 We recall the way he called out “Amigo” to everyone along the way to remind ourselves that as long as we stay true to what we believe, and believe in others, that we will – wherever we are – find ourselves in the midst of an unforgettable story and on our way home.